Skip to content

 The Customer Changed Their Mind

 You do not have to provide the customer with a refund if they simply change their mind.
-Instead, you may choose to offer store credit or exchange instead of refunding the items.
+Instead, you may offer store credit or exchange instead of refunding the items.

 The Customer Does Not Have a Receipt

-You do not have to refund goods if the customer does not have a receipt or is unable to show proof of purchase.
+You do not have to refund goods if the customer has no receipt or cannot show proof of purchase.
 This may be shown by:

 • their credit card statement;